re50urces/Awesome-Remix/README.md

 ## miscellaneous
 - [Remix Guide](https://remix.guide) `Sharing everything about Remix`
 - [remix-utils](https://github.com/sergiodxa/remix-utils) `A set of utility functions and types to use with Remix.run`
+- [remix-domains](https://github.com/SeasonedSoftware/remix-domains) `Decouple your business logic from your Remix actions and loaders.
+With first-class type inference from end to end.`
+- [remix-inspector](https://github.com/sergiodxa/remix-inspector) `Remix devtools to inspect your route data.`
+- [remix-auth-socials](https://github.com/TheRealFlyingCoder/remix-auth-socials) `A collection of social media strategies for remix-auth`
+- [remix-middleware](https://github.com/neurosnap/remix-middleware) `express-like middleware system for your remix loaders and actions`

 ## Twitter Account
 > Some accounts where you can find different kinds of content related to Remix.